 6. When is the BTF not available?

-For ASX 30 day interbank cash rate futures and ASX 90 day bank bill futures (night session only) block trade is permitted in all contract months, except in the spot month with five business days or less to expiry.
+For ASX 30 day interbank cash rate futures and ASX 90 day bank bill futures (night session only) block trade is permitted in all contract months.
 For ASX 3 and 10 year treasury bond futures (night session only), and ASX SPI 200 index futures contracts, block trades will only be available for the 'spot' contract and will not be permitted in a contract with five business days or less to expiry/delivery.
 As a result, upon five days to expiry, the 'spot' contract will become the next expiry month, thereby facilitating continuous use of the facility.
 For all other permitted futures and option contracts block trades are available on all contract months and at any time leading up to expiry.

 7. How are the minimum volume thresholds for the BTF determined?